-With nearly 100 years of combined experience working remotely, the RescueTime team knows a thing or two about being productive while working at home.
+With nearly 100 years of combined experience working remotely, the RescueTime team knows a thing or two about being productive when you work from home.
 (Not to mention the fact that our job is to help you understand how you spend your time.)

 While remote working has only really entered the mainstream in the past few years, teams have been doing it for years.
 And with pretty amazing results.